Project Facts & Timeline

 MARCH – MAY 2026: THE CURRENT FIGHT

-Local Appeal: AES has appealed the Garfield denial.
-The Zoning Board of Appeals (ZBA) meeting is scheduled for May 7th at 6:30 PM, at the Fremont High School Cafeteria.
+Local Appeal: AES/BlackRock has appealed the Garfield denial.
+The Zoning Board of Appeals (ZBA) meeting on May 7th resulted in the ZBA tabling the decision until further notice.
+As soon as we know the final meeting date and venue, we will provide it.
 PUBLIC ATTENDANCE IS CRITICAL!